jonathantompson/jtorch/README.md

 - View

 The following stages have partial implementations:
+- Concat --> We can only concatenate along the outer dimension for now.
 - JoinTable --> Only joins along the top most dimension are allowed for now
+- Narrow --> We can only narrow along the outer dimension for now.
+- Select --> We can only select along the outer dimension for now.
 - Transpose --> Just a pass through stage.
 Again, it just points to the previous stage's output.
-- Concat --> We can only concatenate along the outer dimension for now.
-- Narrow --> We can only narrow along the outer dimension for now.

 **Compilation Overview**
 ------------------------